-People who did not fit Hitler’s view of the perfect Aryan German race faced extermination.
+When the Nazi party took control of Germany, people who did not fit Adolf Hitler’s view of the perfect Aryan German race faced extermination.
 Targets included Jews, Slavs, the Roma (Gypsy) people, homosexuals, the mentally handicapped, and others.

 On November 9, 1938, the world got its first glimpse of the terror that lay head for Jews in Germany.
 German gangs attacked and burned synagogues and Jewish business throughout Germany.
 Jewish hospitals, homes, schools and cemeteries were also vandalized.
 The night became known as Kristallnacht, or the “night of the broken glass.”
 Some 30,000 Jews were arrested and placed in prisons called concentration camps.

 The Nazis used the concentration camps for many atrocities.
 Camp prisoners were used as slave laborers and were often worked to death.
 The Nazis conducted cruel medical experiments without using anesthesia.

 In time, the Nazis adopted a policy of genocide, the deliberate and systematic extermination of a group of people based on their race, religion, or culture.
 The concentration camps became death camps with gas chambers for mass killings.
 Many prisoners were forced to dig their own graves.
 Once the graves were dug, the prisoners were shot.
 Those who survived the shooting were buried alive.
 Other prisoners were starved to death, or died from lack of medical care.
 One of the cruelest atrocities involved “showers.”
 Naked men, women, and children were herded into a large room expecting to be showered with water.
 Instead, poison gas filled the room, causing a cruel, painful death.
 The bodies were then removed and cremated.